 At Knowledge Expert we believe in the power of giving.
 Most of our senior staff graduated from the Swiss Federal Institute of Technology (EPFL) and we are proud to give back some of our time to collaborate with the Laboratory for Systemic Modelling on a Service Oriented Course using Pega Technology to guide the students through a series of real life experience on how technology can help revolutionize businesses.

 The first version of the course using Pega technology as the underlying technology supporting the business simulation exercises was delivered in May 2017.
-We thank very much Professeur Alain Wegmann, the crew of teaching assistant @LAMS as well as Pega University program for making this possible.

 The use of Pega7 in a Technical University